 I took all of the courses in the first list, plus Microbiology.
 Psychology and Sociology were covered from my undergraduate coursework — I was a Sociology major!
 When taking prereqs, I’d recommend starting with Chemistry 1 and 2 and going from there.
 The other courses all include some general Chemistry so it will help you to have taken that first!
 Also — don’t be overwhelmed by this list.
 I was totally overwhelmed and scared about all the hard science (that I avoided in undergrad) but it was over before I knew it and actually fun to be learning again, especially since it was working towards a goal that really mattered.

 The prerequisites took me a full year to complete on a part time basis, while also working part time.
-I took most of them at community college to save money – I recommend you do the same, but check with your programs first to make sure the credits transfer!
+I took nearly all of them at community college to save money – I recommend you do the same, but check with your programs first to make sure the credits transfer!
 Starting in the Summer of 2009, I took Chem 1 and 2, in the fall I took Organic Chem and Bio 101, in the spring I took Human Nutrition and Anatomy & Physiology, and, finally, in the summer just before beginning my graduate program I took Microbiology and Biochemistry.

 4. Apply to Your Chosen Program